Spectrum of the Koopman Operator, Spectral Expansions in Functional Spaces, and State Space Geometry: Introduction

-On the data analysis side, the operator-theoretic analysis has recently gained popularity in conjunction with numerical methods such as variants of the Dynamic Mode Decomposition (DMD), Generalized Laplace Analysis, Prony and Hankel-DMD analysis \cite{MezicandBanaszuk:2004,Mezic:2005,Rowleyetal:2009,Budisicetal:2012,Williamsetal:2015,Bruntonetal:2016,Giannakisetal:2015,SusukiandMezic:2015,ArbabiandMezic:2016}, that can approximate part of the spectrum of an underlying linear operator under certain conditions on the data structure \cite{ArbabiandMezic:2016}.
+On the data analysis side, the operator-theoretic analysis has recently gained popularity in conjunction with numerical methods such as variants of the Dynamic Mode Decomposition (DMD), Generalized Laplace Analysis, Prony and Hankel-DMD analysis, as well as compactification methods \cite{MezicandBanaszuk:2004,Mezic:2005,Rowleyetal:2009,Budisicetal:2012,Williamsetal:2015,Bruntonetal:2016,Giannakisetal:2015,SusukiandMezic:2015,ArbabiandMezic:2016}, that can approximate part of the spectrum of an underlying linear operator under certain conditions on the data structure \cite{ArbabiandMezic:2016}.
 Since these methods operate directly on data (observables), they have been used to analyze a large variety of dynamical processes in many applications.
-We classify here the types of spectra associated with dynamical systems of different transient and asymptotic behavior.
+We classify here the types of spectra associated with dynamical systems of different transient and asymptotic behavior, including systems with fixed point, limit cycle and quasiperiodic attractors.
 The spectrum is always found out to be of what we call the {\it lattice type}, and is defined as a linear combination over integers of $n$ {\it principal eigenvalues}, where $n$ is the dimension of the state space.
 This can help with understanding the dynamics underlying the spectra obtained from data.
-Namely, the {\it principal dimension} of the data can be determined by examining the lattice and finding the number of {\it principal eigenvalues}.
+Namely, the {\it principal coherent dimension} of the data can be determined by examining the lattice and finding the number of {\it principal eigenvalues}.